First Unitarian Universalist Society of Middleborough

 d) Under unusual circumstances, the Parish Committee may allow proxy voting on an individual case basis.

-A former member shall notify the Minister or President, in writing, of his or her desire to be reinstated as an active member.
+A former member of the Society wishing to be reinstated as an active member shall notify the Minister or President, in writing, of their desire to be reinstated.

 Article V: Officers and Parish Committee

-The Officers shall be members of the Society in good standing and shall be elected at the Annual Meeting.
-The Officers of this Society shall be President, Vice President, Clerk, Treasurer, Assistant Treasurer, and Religious Education Liaison, each elected for a term of two (2) years, with the exception of the Religious Education Liaison, which shall be appointed by the Religious Education Committee for a term of two (2) years.
-The President and Treasurer shall be elected in even years.
-The Religious Education Liaison shall be appointed in even years.
+The Officers of this Society shall be President, Vice President, Clerk, Treasurer, and Assistant Treasurer.
+The Officers shall be members of the Society in good standing and shall be elected at the Annual Meeting, each for a term of two (2) years, with terms beginning at the start of the ensuing fiscal year.
+The President, and Treasurer shall be elected in even years.
 The Vice President, Clerk, and Assistant Treasurer shall be elected in odd years.

-b) The Clerk shall keep a record of all Parish Committee, Annual and Special Congregational Meetings of the Society, and oversee the maintenance of membership records, papers, and documents belonging to the Society.
+c) The Clerk shall keep a record of all Parish Committee, Annual, and Special Congregational Meetings, and oversee the maintenance of membership records, papers, and documents belonging to the Society.

-c) The Treasurer shall collect all sums donated to the Society; hold in custody all funds of the Society, keep an account of all receipts and expenditures; pay, out of Society accounts, such bills as shall be approved by the Parish Committee.
-The Treasurer will keep a record of each member’s donations and report to individual donors as required by the Parish Committee.
+d) The Treasurer and Assistant Treasurer shall be jointly responsible for the following duties: (1) collecting all sums donated to the Society; (2) keeping a record of donations by members and others; (3) providing reports of contributions to individual donors, as required by the Parish Committee; (4) holding in custody all funds of the Society; (5) keeping an account of all receipts and expenditures; (6) paying, out of Society accounts bills approved by the Parish Committee.
 The Treasurer will report to the Annual Meeting, and such other meetings as may be required, a financial statement of the Society.
 The accounts of the Treasurer shall be reviewed annually.

-a) The Parish Committee shall consist of the above listed Officers and four (4) At-Large Members.
-At-Large Members shall be members of the Society in good standing and shall be elected at the Annual Meeting for a term of two (2) years.
-Two At-Large positions shall be elected in even years and two At-Large positions shall be elected in odd years.
+a) The Parish Committee shall consist of the above listed Officers and two (2) At-Large Members.
+At-Large Members shall be members of the Society in good standing and shall be elected at the Annual Meeting for a term of two (2) years, with terms beginning at the start of the ensuing fiscal year.
+One (1) At-Large position shall be elected in even years and one (1) At-Large position shall be elected in odd years.

 b) Terms Limits: The maximum number of consecutive years any person may serve on the Parish Committee is eight (8), with no more than four (4) consecutive years in any one position.
 Exceptions will be made in the event that the maximum number of years is met during a term, in which case the term may be completed.
 After completing a term during which the full term limit is reached, an individual shall not be eligible to serve again until after two (2) years.
 These term limits are intended to foster participation by newer Society members in positions of responsibility for the Society.
 Under unusual circumstances, the Parish Committee may override term limits by majority vote.